 Split with the USSR

 Support from Stalin's Communist USSR initially aided China’s rapid military and industrial development.
 At first this help was very much welcomed because unlike ‘foreign’ support from America, Britain and Germany the Russians did not seek to gain financially from it.
 The split came because Mao wanted China to take its own path.
 The model for Communist rule of industrialized nation in Eastern Europe was not appropriate to a country with little industry.
 There was also a souring of personal relations between Khrushchev and Mao.
 They had incompatible views on what Communism should look like.
 Mao saw little place for private enterprise.
 However the dogmatic adherence to Marxism-Leninism began to weaken, it was the 'arrow' for the future but not the 'target' - a means to the end and not the end in itself.
-After the Sino-Soviet split ➚ in the late 1950s/ early 1960s left China alone, virtually closing up its borders for the next twenty years.
+After the Sino-Soviet split ➚ in the late 1950s/ early 1960s China was isolated, virtually closing up its borders for the next twenty years.
 China felt enclosed by Russia: India, Vietnam, Afghanistan and Korea who were all at some time allies of the USSR; Russia must have thought it would be easy to bring back China into its fold of Communist nations.
 A border dispute with Russia in 1969 on the Ussuri River ➚ almost led to full scale war.
 China had to fight proxy wars with the United States in Korea (1951) and with Russia in Vietnam (1979) before China emerged strong enough to be respected as an independent nation and world power again.
 China remained under threat of nuclear attack by the US, in Beijing huge underground shelters were built to offer protection from such an attack.
 The explosion of the first Chinese atom bomb ➚ on October 16th 1964 (from a project begun with Russian technical help) marked China's admission into a very select group of nuclear defended nations.